Application: Accent Lighting

 “The space that we built is for casual and competition gaming,” Hatt explained, “Our design was to make it capable of powerful, interesting, complex events,” Hatt said, “and yet also feature static looks for day-to-day operations.”

 That flexibility gives the room its personality.
-QTL’s RGB24/6.0 LED strip lighting is so customizable, it can even display home and away team colors when the Syracuse Esports squad takes on the competition.
-It can also beam proudly with color-correct Syracuse orange and blue to create an energy that feels alive and unmistakably connected to campus culture.
+Above the main gaming area, VERS-PROUD-SK (01) fixtures with QTL’s RGB24/6.0 color-changing LEDs shift between home and away team colors during Syracuse Esports competitions.
+The system can also beam with color-correct Syracuse orange and blue, creating an atmosphere that feels alive and unmistakably tied to campus culture.

 The most memorable transformation happens during events.
 When fog machines are used for high profile matches, haze moves through the space and makes beams from the lighting visible, adding to the intensity.